HRKings/dnd5e-foundryvtt-itemcollection/README.md

 ### Bugs

-Bags in tokens cannot be edited.

-Editing of items in bags is not supported.

 The mod is not very chatty about refusing to accept dropped items, there are a few error messages displayed on the user screen.